 TYPES OF THYROID DISORDERS

-Hypothyroidism is a where the thyroid is not producing sufficient hormones, which may lead to a variety of symptoms, such as: obesity, joint pain, infertility, heart disease, tiredness, depression, lack of concentration, feeling cold, constipation, muscle cramps, weight gain, increased menstrual flow, more frequent periods, itchy skin and thinning hair.
-This disorder is most common among women, over 50.
-The unbalance in the body from an underactive thyroid can develop slowly and initially be unnoticed but left unattended over time can lead to more serious situations.
+Hypothyroidism is a where the thyroid is not producing enough of the thyroid hormones, which may lead to a variety of symptoms, such as: obesity, joint pain, infertility, heart disease, tiredness, depression, lack of concentration, feeling cold, constipation, muscle cramps, weight gain, increased menstrual flow, more frequent periods, itchy skin and thinning hair.
+It is most common in women, over 50.

-This disease is where the body attacks the tissue of the thyroid.
-The resulting inflammation and damage to the tissue results in reduced amounts or cessation of the hormones normally generated by the thyroid.
-This is the most common of hypothyroid disorders and occurs primarily in middle aged females but is also seen in men and children.
+This is where the body attacks the thyroid tissue.
+This results in inflammation and damage to the tissue.
+Which then results in reduced amounts of the hormones normally generated by the thyroid.

-An overactive thyroid, this can significantly accelerate the body’s metabolism, causing sudden weight loss (I was 96 lbs my senior year in high school), a rapid heartbeat, sweating, nervousness and irritability.
+An overactive thyroid increases your metabolism, like you wouldn’t believe.
+It causes sudden weight loss (I was 96 lbs my senior year in high school), a rapid heartbeat, sweating, nervousness and irritability.
 More symptoms include: insomnia, anxiety, irritability, bulging eyes, weakness in arms/legs, shaky hands, frequent bowel movements, weight loss, racing heartbeat, premature grey hair, lighter menstrual flow, less frequent periods.
 All of which I experienced as a 16 year old.
 Ugh…

-If you notice that you are having any of these symptoms, please make an appointment with an endocrinologist.
+If you notice any of the symptoms mentioned above, please make an appointment with a good Endocrinologist.
 They will take the appropriate blood tests to see if you have low or high thyroid hormone levels.